jianxunbak/Assignment-3.13/README.md

 - How to query database using and which to choose between JpaRepository default methods, CriteriaBuilder and JPQL.

 Learners will be able to:
+- Setup database connection using PostgreSQL.
 - Define an entity and perform CRUD operations using methods provided by `@JpaRepository`.
 - Use CriteriaBuilder to build dynamic query based on given parameters (the ability to skip certain criteria if value is null).
 - Query the database with JPQL using `@Query`.

+> Provide learners with PostgreSQL installation guide and a set of SQL Script with explanations to setup database for lesson as part of self studies.

 ## Lesson Plan